nakulmanimala/go_scripts/README.md

 # Cost Checker

-This is a GO API which provide AWS Cost allocation in json format
+This is a GO API code which provide AWS Cost allocation in json format